 2. Offers Interactive Family Time

-The more inclusive the playground, the more it can help families come together.
-If a parent has a physical disability, for example, they should still be able to spend time with their child at the playground, whether that includes joining them on a swing set or watching from a nearby picnic table while they chat with a spouse or other family member.
+The more inclusive the playground, the more it can bring families together.
+If a parent has a physical disability, for example, they should still be able to spend time with their child at the playground — whether that includes joining them on a swing set or watching from a nearby picnic table while they chat with a spouse or other family member.

-Some inclusive playground designs can even be the perfect place for older adults, including grandparents, to join in the fun and physical activity.
-Inclusive design is all about bringing people together, and in the case of families, that can be a major benefit to adults and children alike.
+Some inclusive playground designs can even be the perfect place for older adults, such as grandparents, to join in the fun and physical activity.
+Inclusive design is all about bringing people together, and in the case of families, that can be a major benefit for adults and children alike.